Students entering health science fields have one thing in common...

-How would you like to be accepted into medical school before even starting your freshman year of college?
+How would you like to be accepted into medical school before even starting your first year of college?

 Missouri Southern has partnered with the Kansas City University of Medicine and Biosciences for the Yours to Lose: Advanced Medical School Acceptance Program.

-Through this exclusive agreement, up to 25 students will be admitted each year to the medical school’s new Joplin campus at the same time as their admission to MSSU.
-Students accepted into the program will earn their bachelor’s degree in Biology in three years before beginning their first year of medical school at the nearby KCU Joplin campus.
+Through this exclusive agreement, up to 25 students will be dual-admitted each year to both universities.
+Students accepted into the Advanced Medical School Acceptance Program will earn their bachelor’s degree in Biology within three years at Missouri Southern before beginning their first year of medical school at the nearby KCU Joplin campus.

 In addition, students will not be required to take the Medical College Admission Test (MCAT) or pay KCU’s formal application fee.

-With a 97% job placement rate, it’s the perfect program for those interested in becoming an environmental specialist, emergency management specialist, toxicologist, or food safety expert or filling other important roles in government or industry.
+With a 97% job placement rate, it is the perfect program for those interested in becoming an environmental specialist, emergency management specialist, toxicologist, or food safety expert or filling other important roles in government or industry.

 Our experienced Environmental Health faculty offer “hands-on” learning and research that will prove invaluable as you earn your degree.